system76/docs/content/upgrade-pop.md

 pop-upgrade release upgrade
 ```

-Please check the terminal window at different times during the update process to make sure you answer any prompts asking you to type <kbd>Y</kbd> or <kbd>Enter</kbd>.
+Please check the terminal window at different times during the update process to make sure you answer any prompts asking you to type `Y` or `ENTER`.
 Some of the prompts to expect are described below.

 If you have 3rd party sources enabled, you will be prompted about the sources being disabled during the upgrade.
-Press <kbd>Enter</kbd> to continue.
+Press `ENTER` to continue.

-Type <kbd>Y</kbd> and press enter when prompted about starting the upgrade.
+Type `Y` and press `ENTER` when prompted about starting the upgrade.

 If you have your lock screen set to enabled, you will receive a prompt about the screen being disabled during the update.
-Press <kbd>Enter</kbd> to continue.
+Press `ENTER` to continue.

 Near the end of the upgrade process, you'll be prompted to remove obsolete packages.
-Type <kbd>Y</kbd> and press <kbd>Enter</kbd>  when prompted.
+Type `Y` and press `ENTER` when prompted.

 You may receive a notice about the keyboard layout and the option to use the package maintainer's version of a certain package.
-If you haven't specifically made a change to a configuration file in your system, go ahead and press <kbd>Y</kbd> to use the package maintainer's version.
-If you have made a change you would like to keep, press <kbd>N</kbd> to use the local version, or press <kbd>D</kbd> to inspect the changes and see which version you would like to use.
+If you haven't specifically made a change to a configuration file in your system, go ahead and press `Y` to use the package maintainer's version.
+If you have made a change you would like to keep, press `N` to use the local version, or press `D` to inspect the changes and see which version you would like to use.

 Finally, you will get a notice to restart your computer to complete the upgrade.
 Make sure all files are saved and any open programs are closed.
-You can reboot via the terminal by typing `[sudo] reboot` and pressing <kbd>Enter</kbd>.
+You can reboot via the terminal by typing `sudo reboot`and pressing `ENTER`.
 If you prefer, you can also use the graphical interface to reboot.

 ---

 Once restarted, the computer will be on the newly upgraded system!
-If you run into any issues, check out our troubleshooting section below.
+If you run into any issues, check out our [troubleshooting](#troubleshooting) section below.

 ## Upgrading older releases